 - You are not on TV or in a movie.
 Your loved one does not have to hit rock bottom before he or she can start to heal, you do not have to stage a dramatic accusation-filled intervention, and the problem will not go away the minute your loved one admits that he or she needs help.
 The most valuable lessons you can learn will come from addiction experts, not from scriptwriters or producers.

 - You must manage your expectations, for your own good and for the benefit of your loved one.
 Addiction is a complex disease that resists simple solutions.
-Understand what you are up against, prepare for a long-term recovery process, and plan to be at your loved one’s side every step of the way.
+Understand what you are up against, recognize the importance of professional help from rehab centers, prepare for a long-term recovery process, and plan to be at your loved one’s side every step of the way.

 - Your tangible support can make a world of difference.
-Positive thoughts and words of encouragement are essential, but so are actions, such as researching treatment programs, making appointments, arranging transportation, and providing childcare.
+Positive thoughts and words of encouragement are essential, but so are actions, such as researching rehab centers, making appointments, arranging transportation, and providing childcare.
 Do whatever you can to allow your loved one to focus on getting better.